-- Read and analyze significant literary works, primarily those written in English. - Critically examine intellectual, moral, and ethical issues as they are presented or implied in works of literature. - Apply techniques of literary research, including research that uses technology and fosters information literacy. - Analyze literary works, literary genres, literary criticism, the historical development of literature and language, and the contributions of major authors in the context of the cultures within which these authors lived and wrote. - Formulate ideas, especially for literary analysis, and convey them clearly in both written and spoken English. - Write effectively and demonstrate superior understanding of the writing process and writing techniques.
+- Analyze significant literary works, primarily those written in English. - Critically examine intellectual, moral, and ethical issues as they are presented or implied in works of literature. - Apply techniques of literary research, including research that uses technology and fosters information literacy. - Analyze literary works, literary genres, literary criticism, the historical development of literature and language, and the contributions of major authors in the context of the cultures within which these authors lived and wrote. - Formulate ideas, especially for literary analysis, and convey them clearly in both written and spoken English. - Write effectively and demonstrate superior understanding of the writing process and writing techniques.

-A degree with a major in English requires the successful completion of 120 semester hours of coursework, including 33 semester hours for the major (indicated by \blacklozenge); 41 semester hours in general education requirements (GERs); and 46 semester hours in the minor, electives, and other degree requirements.
-At least 15 semester hours in the major must be earned in upper-level courses (numbered 300 or above).
+A degree with a major in English requires the successful completion of 120 credits of coursework, including 33 credits for the major (indicated by •); 41 credits in general education requirements (GERs); and 46 credits in the minor, electives, and other degree requirements.
+At least 15 credits in the major must be earned in upper-level courses (numbered 300 or above).
 The following course sequence will fill all the requirements for the B.A. in English.
 Since some recommended courses fill more than one requirement, substituting courses for those listed may make it necessary to take additional courses to meet degree requirements.
-At least 15 semester hours in the major must be earned in upper-level courses (numbered 300 or above).
+At least 15 credits in the major must be earned in upper-level courses (numbered 300 or above).